 Inability to perform complex tasks.
 Denial is dominant defense mechanism.
-Flatter of affect and withdrawal from challenging situations occur.
+Flattening of affect and withdrawal from challenging situations occur.

 Moderately severe cognitive decline (Early Dementia).
-Patient can no longer survivithout some assistance.
-Patient is unable during interview to recall a major relevant aspect of their current lives, e.g., an address or telephone number of many years, names of close family members (such as grandchildren), the name of the high sch or college from which they graduated.
-Frequently some disorientation to time (date day of week, season,etc.) or to place.
+Patient can no longer survive without some assistance.
+Patient is unable during interview to recall a major relevant aspect of their current lives, e.g., an address or telephone number of many years, the names of close family members (such as grandchildren), the name of the high school or college from which they graduated.
+Frequently some disorientation to time (date, day of week, season,etc.) or to place.
 An educated person may have difficulty counting back from 40 by 4s or from 20 by 2s.
-Persons at this stage retain knowle of many major facts regarding themselves and others.
-They invariably know their conames and generally know their spouse's and children's names.
-They require no assistance with toileting and eating, but may have some difficulty choosing the proclothing to wear.
+Persons at this stage retain knowledge of many major facts regarding themselves and others.
+They invariably know their own names and generally know their spouse's and children's names.
+They require no assistance with toileting and eating, but may have some difficulty choosing the proper clothing to wear.

 Severe cognitive decline (Middle Dementia).
-May occasionally forget the name of spouse upon whom they are entirely dependent for survival.
-Will be largely unawa of all recent events and experiences in their lives.
+May occasionally forget the name of the spouse upon whom they are entirely dependent for survival.
+Will be largely unaware of all recent events and experiences in their lives.
 Retain some knowledge of their past lives but this is very sketchy.
-Generally unaware of their surroundings, the ye the season, etc. May have difficulty counting from 10, both backward and sometim forward.
-Will require some assistance with activities of daily living, e.g., may becor incontinent, will require travel assistance but occasionally will display ability to fam locations.
+Generally unaware of their surroundings, the year, the season, etc. May have difficulty counting from 10, both backward and sometimes forward.
+Will require some assistance with activities of daily living, e.g., may become incontinent, will require travel assistance but occasionally will display ability to familiar locations.
 Diurnal rhythm frequently disturbed.
-Almost always recall their own nam Frequently continue to be able to distinguish familiar from unfamiliar persons in the environment.
+Almost always recall their own name.
+Frequently continue to be able to distinguish familiar from unfamiliar persons in their environment.
 Personality and emotional changes occur.